Alex Jennings

-Alex Michael Jennings is an English actor of the stage and screen who has worked extensively with the Royal Shakespeare Company and the Royal National Theatre.
+Alex Michael Jennings (born 10 May 1957) is an English actor of the stage and screen who has worked extensively with the Royal Shakespeare Company and the Royal National Theatre.
 For his work on the London stage, Jennings has received three Olivier Awards, winning for Too Clever by Half (1988), Peer Gynt (1996), and My Fair Lady (2003).
 He is the only performer to have won Olivier awards in the drama, musical, and comedy categories.

 Jennings is known for his film work, in particular for his performance as Prince Charles in Stephen Frears's film The Queen (2006) opposite Helen Mirren.
 His other film appearances include The Wings of the Dove (1997), Bridget Jones: The Edge of Reason (2004), Babel (2006), Belle (2013), and The Lady in the Van (2015) starring Maggie Smith.

 Jennings has won acclaim for his performances in television, including for his portrayal of Edward VIII, the Duke of Windsor, in the Netflix series The Crown opposite Claire Foy.
 He also starred as Leopold I of Belgium in the ITV series Victoria (2016–2019) opposite Jenna Coleman.
 His other roles include Stephen Frears's A Very English Scandal (2018) alongside Hugh Grant and Ben Whishaw, and in Steve McQueen's Small Axe: Mangrove (2020) starring Letitia Wright.

 Early life and education

 Alex Michael Jennings was born in Romford, Essex, the son of Peggy Patricia (née Mahoney) and Michael Thomas Jennings.
 He attended Abbs Cross Technical High School in Hornchurch and studied English and theatre studies at the University of Warwick, graduating in 1978.
-He said he saw his first theatre while in high school and went to the Old Vic Theatre, which inspired him to be an actor.

 Jennings trained as an actor for two years at the Bristol Old Vic Theatre School.